Anticipated closing costs

-There are certain typical costs linked to closing the sale of a house.
-These expenses are usually divided between the buyer and seller, as dictated in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Rhode Island to help show you through your deal.
+There are certain normal expenses related to closing the sale of a house.
+These costs are often divided between the buyer and seller, as directed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Rhode Island to help lead you through the process.

 • Points (optional)